Working Dogs

 With a life expectancy of 10 to 12 years, the Norwegian Lundehund is a medium-lived breed.
 Overall a hardy breed, the Norwegian Lundehund benefits from routine vet check-ups and preventive care.

-Common health areas to discuss with your vet for working dogs breeds like the Norwegian Lundehund include joint health, dental hygiene, and routine parasite prevention.
+Common health areas to discuss with your vet include joint health (hip and elbow dysplasia), dental hygiene, eye health, and routine parasite prevention including flea, tick, and heartworm.
 The Norwegian Lundehund has a moderate tendency to gain weight — monitor portion sizes and avoid too many treats.
-Pet insurance is strongly recommended from puppyhood — it provides peace of mind and helps manage unexpected veterinary costs throughout your Norwegian Lundehund's life.
+Annual wellness bloodwork — including a complete blood count and biochemistry panel — is recommended from middle age onward to catch conditions like hypothyroidism, kidney disease, and diabetes early.
+Pet insurance is strongly recommended from puppyhood.

 Is this breed right for you?